 Normal sugar ranges are between 72 and 99 mg/dL.
 These readings should be taken after a fast first thing in the morning.
 The readings could be up to 140 mg/dL around two hours after eating.

-Your blood sugar eventually makes it down to normal ranges after eating, where it should settle around 55 mg/dL or less.
+Your blood sugar eventually reaches normal ranges after eating, where it should settle around 55 mg/dL or less.

 Problems with blood sugar could be an indication of diabetes.